 SSC CGL 2018 Exam Pattern: Staff Selection Commission is going to conduct SSC Exam for various posts.
 SSC CGL Exam is conducted every year to recruit graduates.
 Candidates who wish to apply for government jobs can appear for the SSC CGL Exam 2018.
-Those of you, who are planning to the take the examination this year must check Exam pattern for the same.
+Those of you, who are planning to the take the examination this year must check Exam pattern and syllabus of SSC CGL.
 Knowing the SSC CGL 2018 Exam Pattern will provide a direction to your preparation.
 The detailed SSC CGL 2018 Exam Pattern is given in the article below.

 SSC CGL 2018 Exam Pattern

 SSC CGL 2018 will be conducted in four tiers.
 It is important to note that the exam pattern of SSC CGL 2018 is different for all the four Tiers of the exam.
 Check the Examination pattern for all of the four Tiers.

 Can be taken by all those who have filled application form of SSC CGL.

 - This Tier will be a Computer Based Test, in which all the questions will be of Multiple Choice Type (MCQs).

 - Candidates will have 60 minutes to solve the question paper.
 However, candidates VH candidates (or those suffering from Cerebral Palsy also known as CP) will get 80 minutes to solve the exam.

 - Each question will be of 2 marks and negative marking of 0.5 marks will be implemented.